 - How to verify a sender’s address and identity

-Safe Behaviors: From securing devices to not installing unapproved software, your cybersecurity awareness training will cover unintentionally risky behaviors that could lead to a breach.
+Safe Behaviors: From securing devices to the risks of installing unapproved software, your cybersecurity awareness training will cover unintentionally risky behaviors your employees do that could lead to a breach.

 Social Media and Internet Usage: Social media and the internet pose a significant risk of hacking to users.
 Training modules for proper online protection will include: